wiseman-timelord/Ubuntu24-TweakInstall/README.md

 ### Development
 Required updates I have noticed from use...
+- `Start + e` :- Go to `Settings>Keyboard>Add Custom`, then type in `nautilus` for the command, and put `Start + e` in the Shortcut, and give it a fitting title like `Explorer Shortcut`.
+NEed to add this and other tweaks for keyboard shortcuts from windows.
 - The, prompts and menus, need to be conformed towards my current standards of format found in other recent programs.
 - The windows commands do not include `copy`.
 Possibly install of them introduces screen garbage in the title...
 ```